What Do Physical Therapists Wear To Work?

-As a physical therapist, you have lots of options when it comes to the types of clinical environments where you can work.
-Whether you prefer an outpatient clinic, school based setting, extended care facility or a home health position, many clinicians often find themselves asking “what do physical therapists wear to work in each of these environments?”
+As a physical therapist, you have lots of options for the types of clinical environments where you can work.
+Whether you prefer an outpatient clinic, school-based setting, extended care facility, or a home health position, many clinicians often find themselves asking, “what do physical therapists wear to work in each of these environments?”

-It goes without saying that a professional appearance is tantamount to success no matter the environment, but you should also be aware that some facilities have more stringent dress codes for physical therapists than others.
-It’s always good practice to find out from your recruiter or employer what the requirements are before beginning any new position.
+It goes without saying that a professional appearance is tantamount to success no matter the environment.
+Still, you should also be aware that some facilities have more stringent dress codes for physical therapists than others.
+It’s always good practice to find out from your recruiter or employer the requirements before beginning any new position.

 Dress to Move...and Layer

 Just as it’s a good idea for physical therapy patients to wear comfortable clothing that allows them to move freely during their session, it’s also good to apply that rule to your own mode of dress.
-There may be times when patients need you to demonstrate how to best accomplish certain movements, and the fact that they are receiving physical therapy at all means that they may be a little less able to easily perform directions.
+There may be times when patients need you to demonstrate how to accomplish certain movements best.
+The fact that they are receiving physical therapy means that they may be less able to perform directions easily.